wangheda/CF4CFP/README.md

 ## data set

-The data set contains 5 files:
+The WikiCFP data set we crawled contains 5 files:

     item.txt  itemIDs, seriesIDs, deadlines, and conference names of items meta.txt  meta-data of items in json format